best-trading-indicator-tools/aso-bulk-subscriptions-price-updates/README.md

 - Process all subscriptions listed in `SUBSCRIPTIONS_TO_UPDATE` from `.env`
 - Show a preview before each update
 - Ask for confirmation before applying changes
-- Schedule price changes for your specified date
+- Schedule price changes for your specified date (or tomorrow by default if no date provided)

 **Configuration**: Set `SUBSCRIPTIONS_TO_UPDATE` in your `.env` file to select which subscriptions to update.
 Format: `"ID1:Name1,ID2:Name2,ID3:Name3"`